How to Become an Engineer: What to Do While You’re Still in High School

 - Engineering-related Electives Your high school may also allow you to sign up for electives related to engineering.
 More high schools than ever are offering STEM (science, technology, engineering, and mathematics) electives such as robotics, CAD (Computer-Aided Design), and engineering design.
 You should consider these courses carefully, as they offer early insights into what engineering is like and the choices you can make in the future.

-Finally, make sure you improve your communication aptitude, which encompasses both your writing and presentation skills.
+Figuring out how to become an engineer also involves assessing and working on your communication skills, which encompasses your writing and presentation abilities.
 Yes, engineering is primarily focused on your technical ability — but being able to communicate complex ideas to technical and non-technical audiences will be essential to your long-term academic and professional success.

 How to Manage Your College Search